Skip to content

 Target Percent

-The percent of time (the dashboard's current time range) a metric's data points must meet the defined threshold or thresholds.
+The percentage of the dashboard's current time range in which a metric's data points must meet the defined threshold or thresholds.
+To set this value, you must turn on Set target percent.

 Subtitle